 Creating good slogans and advertisements for your idea is important, but even if you’re a billion dollar business like Subway, being able to share a story of a guy who lost 200 pounds eating only your food is priceless.

 Chip and Dan say there are three common, well-suited patterns to tell your stories, which are timeless:

 - Challenge – when an underdog beats an incumbent, a David vs. Goliath kind of story, which gets people to take action.

 - Reaching out – when an unfamiliar character, a “Good Samaritan” helps a stranger in need, which speaks to our empathy.

 - Creativity – when a problem is solved in a creative new way, giving us a chance to look at things from another angle.

 The best thing you can do to get more people on board with your ideas is to just practice telling stories – every day.
 No matter whether you do it in writing, speaking, video, or whatever other format you can think of.
 The point is to just start.

-This book was very refreshing.
+Made To Stick was very refreshing.
 Simple, to the point, and didn’t feel like it was fluffed up.
 Their SUCCES model describes six traits of sticky ideas and how you can position yours accordingly, that’s it.
 No matter whether you have a business or not, today, we’re all selling something.
 Chances are, you can learn a lot about how you can do better work from this book.
 Give it a go!